All Episodes

 So I just stood straight.

-And it had it wasn't professional.
+And it wasn't professional.

-He's had a little point and shoot pocket camera.
+He's had a little point-and-shoot pocket camera.

-And it took a couple straight on.
+And they took a couple straight ones.

-Oh no, you want a side shot?
+You want a side shot?

 Gladly.